dendronhq/dendron-site/vault/pkg.dendron-next-server.quickstart.md

 ## Instructions
-1. Follow instructions [[here|dendron.dev.setup]] to clone the repository and install dependencies
+1. Follow instructions [[here|pkg.plugin-core.quickstart]] to clone the repository and install dependencies
 1. NOTE: we made some significant changes to this project.
-If you have a local copy of the repo checked out before 2021.05.16, please follow the instructions about pulling after a [[new packages|dendron.dev.setup#new-packages]] has been updated.
+If you have a local copy of the repo checked out before 2021.05.16, please follow the instructions about pulling after a [[new packages|pkg.plugin-core.quickstart#new-packages]] has been updated.
 1. navigate to server package
    ```bash
    cd {repo-root}/packages/dendron-next-server